angristan/awesome-stars/README.md

 - [ambassador](https://github.com/mbilokonsky/ambassador) - A mastodon bot for showing the world the best your instance has to offer.
 - [Reddit-Enhancement-Suite](https://github.com/honestbleeps/Reddit-Enhancement-Suite) - Reddit Enhancement Suite
 - [passbolt_browser_extension](https://github.com/passbolt/passbolt_browser_extension) - Passbolt browser extensions (Firefox & Chrome)
-- [buttercup-desktop](https://github.com/buttercup/buttercup-desktop) - :key: Javascript Secrets Vault - Multi-Platform Desktop Application
+- [buttercup-desktop](https://github.com/buttercup/buttercup-desktop) - :key: Cross-Platform Passwords & Secrets Vault
 - [ledger-wallet-chrome](https://github.com/LedgerHQ/ledger-wallet-chrome) - Ledger Wallet Chrome application
 - [ovh-chatbot](https://github.com/ovh-ux/ovh-chatbot) - The goal of this tool is to help you to have fast responses when you have some problems with OVH services.
 - [gutenberg](https://github.com/WordPress/gutenberg) - The Block Editor project for WordPress and beyond.
 Plugin is available from the official repository.